Heart disease is a killer, but you can do plenty to reduce your risk and prolong your

 number of deaths each year result from not getting regular physical activity.
 Try

 to start exercising 3 times a week.
-Be sure to check with your doctor first if you
+Check with your healthcare provider first if you

 haven't been exercising regularly.
-Build to 150 minutes weekly of moderate activity.
+Build to 150 minutes weekly of moderate aerobic

 smoking.
 It's also one of the hardest changes to make, so sign up for a smoking cessation

 program.
-If you don't smoke, make an effort to avoid secondhand smoke.
-Being around
+If you don't smoke, make an effort to stay away from secondhand smoke.
+Being

 on fat helps you lose weight and reduces your risk for heart disease and some forms

-Week 4: Limit how much saturated fat you eat.
-Lowering the amount of saturated fat in your
+Week 4.
+Limit how much saturated and trans-fats you eat.
+Replacing saturated fats with unsaturated

-daily calories from saturated fat.
-If your daily calorie goal is about 2,000 calories,
+to 6% of your daily calories from saturated fat.
+If your daily calorie goal is about

-saturated fats should make up no more than 200 calories of that total.
-Choose lean
+2,000 calories, saturated fats should make up no more than 120 calories of that total.

-Week 5: Improve your cholesterol levels.
-Make sure your daily menu includes plenty of vegetables,
+disease.
+Check that your daily menu includes plenty of vegetables, fruits, whole grains,

 amount of sodium per day.
 Most sodium comes from salt added during food processing.

-Salt added at the table and in cooking is only a small portion of the total sodium
+Salt added at the table and in cooking is only a small part of the total sodium that

-that Americans consume.
-The AHA recommends that all Americans limit their sodium intake
+Americans consume.
+The AHA recommends that all Americans limit their daily sodium

-to 2,400 mg per day.
+to 2,400 mg.
 Leave the saltshaker off the table and eat fewer processed foods.

 on your recommended daily calories, work up to 3 ounces to 5 ounces of whole grains, 2

 cups of fruits, and 3 cups of vegetables each day.
-Drink more fluids to avoid constipation.
+Drink more fluids to prevent constipation.